cosmosking2050/API/1.3/CONTENTS/METHODS/sendSMS.md

     (If "Enforce Campaign Check" is NOT Enabled)
     Mandatory: action, api_key, to, from, text
-    Optional: spid, from_mask, campaignRef
+    Optional: operatorid, from_mask, campaignRef
     (If "Enforce Campaign Check" IS Enabled)
     Mandatory: Action, api_key, to, from, campaignRef, text
-    Optional: spid, from_mask
+    Optional: operatorid, from_mask

 __Response Parameters:__